John Martin Poyer: Governorship

 On March 1, 1915, Poyer relieved Lieutenant Charles Armijo Woodruff and became the twelfth Governor of American Samoa, the eleventh man to hold the office.
 He is one of only three men to hold the office of naval governor after having already retired from the navy.
 As governor, Poyer ended prohibition of alcohol in the territory.
 During the 1918 flu pandemic, Poyer quarantined American Samoa after hearing news reports of worldwide deaths on the radio.
 This action caused American Samoa to be one of the few places in the world to not suffer any flu deaths.
 Angered by the quarantine of ships, Lieutenant Colonel Robert Logan of the New Zealand Army, administrator of Western Samoa, cut off communications with American Samoa.
 For his leadership in preventing the spread of Spanish influenza, Poyer received the Navy Cross.

 Poyer transferred command of American Samoa to Warren Jay Terhune on June 10, 1919, ending his governorship.
 His term is the longest of any naval governor of American Samoa.
 After his retirement, Poyer lived in Washington, D.C. until his death.
 He was buried at Arlington National Cemetery.

+Poyer, the longest-serving naval governor of American Sāmoa, is perhaps best remembered for founding the New Government High School in 1918 at Anua (later named the Poyer School).
+Built at a cost of US$25,000, it operated for nearly three decades and educated many of the territory’s leading political and business figures of the mid-20th century.